Information for Sponsors

 New Zealand has become a very desirable location for conducting clinical trials because of the quality of its health care professionals, the smooth and centralised ethics and regulatory processes, and the reliable and timely recruitment that can usually be accomplished.

-P3 Research has two clinical trial sites, in Wellington and Tauranga, and has an international reputation for providing high quality clinical data within short time-scales.
+P3 Research has three clinical trial sites, in Wellington, Tauranga and Hawke's Bay, and has an international reputation for providing high quality clinical data within short time-scales.
 As an independent company, we are able to process study applications quickly which, coupled with the centralised regulatory processes in NZ, ensures that start-up times are minimised.

 Our experienced medical and nursing staff review all study proposals and provide rapid feedback on safety and logistical issues and anticipated recruitment.
 Where appropriate, specialist advice from medical opinion leaders can also be obtained.

 Specialist techniques include: allergen and bronchoconstrictor challenge tests, sputum induction and processing and plethysmography.
-Our private room facilities are suitable for even those studies requiring serial assessments over a full-day or, for up to 48 hours.
+Our private room facilities are suitable for even those studies requiring serial assessments over a full-day, or over several days.

 P3 Research has developed a robust SOP system which, combined with our internal quality systems, assures that clinical studies are performed to a consistently high standard.